Rukundo-Bahati/labchat/README.md

-An AI for teaching kids sciences
+AI for kids with problems related to sciences